MoneyGram fees and exchange rates explained

 Common consumer scams, according to MoneyGram, include:

-- IRS Extortion Scam.
-A person claiming to be from a government agency asks for money to cover back debts owed to the IRS.
-To do so, the person claims you must wire money or send a prepaid card to a “government account.”
+- Tax extortion scam.
+A person claiming to be from a government agency asks for money to cover back debts owed to HMRC.
+To do so, the person claims you must wire money or send a prepaid card to a “government account”.

 - Refund scams.
-A person claims to be working for the FTC and promises to help you get a refund from the agency, sent directly to your bank account.
+A person claims to be working for the Financial Conduct Authority and promises to help you get a refund, sent directly to your bank account.

 - Disaster relief.
 After a major disaster, scammers set up fake charities and ask for donations through wire transfers.